apache/druid/docs/api-reference/supervisor-api.md

 This topic describes the API endpoints to manage and monitor supervisors for Apache Druid.

-In this topic, `http://ROUTER_IP:ROUTER_PORT` is a place holder for your Router service address and port.
+In this topic, `http://ROUTER_IP:ROUTER_PORT` is a placeholder for your Router service address and port.
 Replace it with the information for your deployment.
 For example, use `http://localhost:8888` for quickstart deployments.

 ## Supervisor information